IOTECH-Donegal/RTK/Recipe1/readme.md

 - Set UBX-MSG 01-01 NAV-POSECEF to **On** for USB
 - Set UBX-MSG 01-02 NAV-POSLLH to **On** for USB

-Also set high precision mode in UBX-CFG-NMEA, you should have 7 digits after the decimal point on the NMEA output.

 Before you power down, save the configuration by going to UBX-CFG Save Current Configuration and press **send**